Herbs to Mix with Cannabis

 Much like other fragrant herbs and spices, we’d first go for a sprinkle of rosemary and slowly increase it to up to 30% of your mix.
 This way, you can also tweak the ratio to your preferred taste.

 Also known as Melissa, it is very close in likeness to peppermint.
-Instead of the minty and spicy flavor, Lemon Balm has a sweet and citrus-like note that would go great with strains like Hawaiian Haze or Super Sour Candy.
+Instead of the minty and spicy flavor, Lemon Balm has a sweet and citrus-like note, similar to the scent of bergamot that would go great with strains like Hawaiian Haze or Super Sour Candy.
 In traditional medicine, this plant is used to help with relaxation through aromatherapy or to add citrus notes to dishes or teas.

 Adding mint to your blunt is a fairly old trick to add a bit of freshness.
 Grind some fresh leaves and add them to your pipe or bong’s bowl.
 You could also sprinkle some dried-up mint as it can burn better, but nothing beats fresh herbs in both jays and mojitos.